Chandrasen74/Chandrasen74/README.md

 - 👋 Hi, I’m @Chandrasen74
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... coding stuff and random ai
-- 🌱 I’m currently learning ...blender
+- 🌱 I’m currently learning ... random stuff
-- 💞️ I’m looking to collaborate on ... unity
+- 💞️ I’m looking to collaborate on ... scratch
 - 📫 How to reach me ... singhchandrasen74@gmail.com

 <!---